BCDevOps/platform-services/tools/audit/repo-mapper/ansible/readme.md

     ```

 ### Usage
-*Note:* Run the following playbook while logged into an OpenShift cluster with `cluster-reader` access.
+*Note:* Run the following playbook while logged into an OpenShift cluster with `cluster-reader` access on `namespaces`, if also exporting GitHub repos, one could need access cluster role with `buildConfig` resources.

 ```shell
 # include -vvv for debugging mode